EnrichEuropeana/transcribathonEU/README.md

 ## License

-Licensed under the EUPL V.1.2
+Licensed under the GPL V.2 license

 For full details, see [license.txt](license.txt)